zzorn/distworld/readme.txt

-Experimenting with distributed game world simulation - can the proof of work algorithm be used to implement a peer to peer MMO?
+Experimenting with distributed game world simulation
+* Can a proof of work system be used to implement a peer to peer MMO?